VIDEO ABOUT UNPO, ITS MISSION AND ACTIVITIES.

 Founded in 1991 at the Peace Palace in The Hague, UNPO is unique as an international organisation in that it is built entirely by its Members.
 Through this strong connection to those suffering the consequences of the exclusion the organisation seeks to address, UNPO has since grown into a prominent and respected international forum.

-UNPO’s membership has also grown steadily from its original fifteen founders, representing now almost 70 Members worldwide.
+UNPO’s membership has also grown steadily from its original fifteen founders, representing now more than 40 Members worldwide.
 Although the work of UNPO adapts continually to meet the challenges of its Members and the nature of the international political climate, each Member remains committed to respecting the five principles enshrined in the UNPO Covenant: nonviolence, human rights, democracy and self-determination, environmental protection, and tolerance.

 UNPO remains committed to offering an increasing number of nations and peoples an entry point into the international community, enabling its Members also to learn from one another; lending their support where there are setbacks and sharing their experiences in success.